Functional Equivalence and Path Connectivity of Reducible Hyperbolic Tangent Networks: Introduction

 However, all existing work on functional equivalence excludes from consideration certain measure zero sets of parameters, for which the functional equivalence classes may be richer.
 One such family of parameters is the so-called \emph{reducible parameters}.
 These parameters display certain structural redundancies, such that the same function could be implemented with fewer hidden units \citep{Sussmann1992,Vlacic+Bolcskei2021}, leading to a richer functional equivalence class.

-Reducible parameters may play an important role in deep learning.
-While randomly selected parameters are reducible with probability zero, learned parameters are not random.
-Structural redundancy has appealing parsimony connotations, and is also related to information singularities in statistical learning \citep{Fukumizu1996}.
+Despite their atypicality, reducible parameters may play an important role in deep learning.
+Learning exerts a non-random selection pressure on parameters, and reducible parameters are appealing solutions due to parsimony \anon[.]{ \citep[cf.][]{me-prank}.} These parameters are a source of information singularities \citep[cf.][]{Fukumizu1996}, relevant to statistical theories of deep learning \citep{greybook,goodpaper}.
 Moreover, the structure of functional equivalence classes has implications for the topography of the loss landscape, and, therefore, for the dynamics of learning.

 In this paper, we study functional equivalence classes for single-hidden-layer networks with the hyperbolic tangent nonlinearity, building on the foundational work of \citet{Sussmann1992} on reducibility in this setting.
 While this architecture is not immediately relevant to modern deep learning, structural redundancy has unresearched implications for functional equivalence in \emph{all} architectures.
 A comprehensive investigation of this simple case is a first step in this research direction.
 To this end, we offer the following theoretical contributions. \anon{\footnote{ Contributions (\ref{itm:contrib:1}), (\ref{itm:contrib:2}), and (\ref{itm:contrib:3}) also appear in the author's minor thesis \citep[\S5]{me-thesis}. }} \begin{enumerate} \item In \cref{sec:canon}, we give a formal algorithm producing a canonical representative parameter from any functional equivalence class, by systematically eliminating all sources of structural redundancy.
 This extends prior algorithms that only handle irreducible parameters.